American Idiot

-American Idiot became one of the most anticipated releases of 2004.
-It marked a career comeback for Green Day, charting in 27 countries, reaching for the first time the top spot on the Billboard 200 for the group and peaking at number one in 18 other countries.
-It has sold over 16 million copies worldwide, making it the second best-selling album for the band (behind their 1994 major-label debut, Dookie) and one of the best-selling albums of the decade.
-It was later certified 6× Platinum by the Recording Industry Association of America in 2013.
-The album spawned five successful singles: the titular track, "American Idiot", "Holiday", "Wake Me Up When September Ends", "Jesus of Suburbia" and the Grammy Award for Record of the Year winner "Boulevard of Broken Dreams".
+The album became one of the most anticipated releases of 2004.
+It marked a career comeback for Green Day, charting in 27 countries.
+It reached number one on the Billboard 200, a first for the group, as well as charts in 18 other countries.
+It has sold over 23 million copies worldwide, making it the second best-selling album for the band (behind their 1994 major-label debut, Dookie) and one of the best-selling albums of the decade and all time.
+It is also the best selling rock album of the 21st century in the United Kingdom.
+It was later certified 6× Platinum by the Recording Industry Association of America (RIAA) in 2013.
+The album spawned five successful singles: the title track, "Holiday", "Wake Me Up When September Ends", "Jesus of Suburbia", and the Grammy Award for Record of the Year-winner "Boulevard of Broken Dreams".

-American Idiot was very well received critically.
-It was nominated for Album of the Year and won the Award for Best Rock Album at the 2005 Grammy Awards.
+American Idiot was a critical and commercial success upon release, and has since been hailed as one of the greatest albums of all time.
+It was nominated for Album of the Year and won the award for Best Rock Album at the 2005 Grammy Awards.
 It was also nominated for Best Album at the Europe Music Awards and the Billboard Music Awards, winning the former.
-Its success inspired a Broadway musical, a documentary and a planned feature film adaptation.
-Rolling Stone placed it at 225 on their 2012 list of the "500 Greatest Albums of All Time", and again in 2020, at 248.
+Its success inspired a Broadway musical, a documentary, and an unmade feature film adaptation.
+Rolling Stone placed it at 225 on their 2012 list of the "500 Greatest Albums of All Time", and it was 248 on the 2020 update of the list.